 By forcing the dimensions on Tooltip to be aggregated with ATTR() Tableau prevents this kind of view from coming up, at the expense of having * show up in tooltips.
 If you want to see all of the values in the tooltips there are three common options:

 b) Use a separate worksheet on a dashboard with the detail and a Filter Action to display the detail.

-2) A second use of ATTR() is for the aggregations required for various calculated fields.
+2) A second use of ATTR() is to supply the aggregations required for various calculated fields.
 For example in doing a SUMIF() equivalent we might write it as IF [Region] = 'West' THEN [Sales] END and wrap that in a SUM(), or use IF ATTR([Region]) = 'West' THEN SUM([Sales]) END to have the entire calculation at the aggregate level.
 In the latter case using ATTR([Region]) makes the calculation only return a value if there is only one value of of Region in the current context and that Region is West.
-Another example is when using dimensions from other data sources from Tableau data blends in calculated fields, since Tableau requires that the values from other data sources to be aggregated it automatically wraps those dimensions in ATTR().
+Another example is for table calculations, for example RANK_DENSE(ATTR([State]), ‘asc’) will numerically rank states in alphabetical order.
+A final example is when using dimensions from other data sources from Tableau data blends in calculated fields, since Tableau requires that the values from other data sources to be aggregated it automatically wraps those dimensions in ATTR().

 Note that at least as of Tableau v2018.2 ATTR() is not supported as an aggregation inside Level of Detail expressions.
 In that case you'll need to use MIN() or MAX() as the aggregation and if you need the testing that ATTR() does then write your own formula similar to the one above.